Paradox Wrench

 - 100 % negative mentions

-Overall, users find the stability of this game to be superior to Polarity and significantly less buggy compared to titles like Colortone and Blik, indicating a more reliable gaming experience.
+Overall, users find the stability of this game to be superior to that of Polarity and significantly less buggy compared to Colortone and Blik, indicating a more reliable gaming experience.

 - 0 % negative mentions

-The humor in the game features some amusing dialogue, but it often leans heavily on riddles and a narrator whose attempts at comedy may feel forced to some players.
+The humor in the game features some amusing dialogue, but it is often overshadowed by an overzealous narrator and an abundance of riddles, which may not resonate with all players.